-Nesting sites in New Brunswick, Nova Scotia, Québec, and Newfoundland, Canada (Figure 2-11) and newly-(re)established nesting sites in New Brunswick, Newfoundland, Nova Scotia, and/or Quebec, Canada.
+Nesting sites (Figure 2-11) and newly-(re)established nesting sites in New Brunswick, Nova Scotia, and Newfoundland and Labrador, and/or Quebec, Canada.

 DOI would be the lead Implementing Trustee for this project.
-Project partners may include but are not limited to the Memorial University of Newfoundland, Environment and Climate Change Canada, Canadian Wildlife Service, Canadian provincial wildlife agencies, the U.S. Geological Survey(USGS), NGOs (including National Audubon Society, Birds Canada, Biodiversity Research Institute), and additional universities.
+Project partners may include but are not limited to the Memorial University of Newfoundland, Environment and Climate Change Canada, Canadian provincial wildlife agencies, Canadian protected area agencies, the U.S. Geological Survey (USGS), NGOs (including National Audubon Society, Birds Canada, Biodiversity Research Institute), and additional universities.
 This project would increase nesting success, survival, and productivity of northern gannets (Morus bassanus) at nesting locations in Eastern Canada by implementing stewardship activities and establishing new nesting colonies.

 - Conduct land-based removal of marine debris from nests and nest sites at Cape St. Mary's and Funk, Baccalieu, and Bonaventure Islands such as discarded fishing gear; - Manage predators through both non-lethal and lethal methods at Cape St. Mary's and Funk, Baccalieu, and Bonaventure Islands.
 Humane approaches to predator removal would be applied wherever possible in the deployment of traps and hunting. - Minimize human disturbance through outreach and management at Cape St. Mary's and Baccalieu Islands Ecological Reserves and Bonaventure Island Reserve.
 This includes providing funds to hire staff to monitor for and actively manage human disturbance including conducting outreach with reserve visitors; - Expand existing (or establish new) seabird nesting colonies in historical nesting areas or near current foraging and roosting areas using social attraction methodologies (e.g., decoys, sound systems).
-Colony expansion would occur at Cape St. Mary's and Baccalieu, Funk, and Bonaventure Islands.
-New colony establishment would be targeted at up to eight locations across New Brunswick, Nova Scotia, and the north shore of the Gulf of St. Lawrence, Québec; and - Conduct GPS tracking of nesting adults to inform selection of colony establishment areas and post-nesting dispersal threats.
+Colony expansion activities would occur at Cape St. Mary's and Baccalieu, Funk, and Bonaventure Islands.
+New colony establishment would be targeted at up to eight locations across New Brunswick, Nova Scotia, insular Newfoundland, and the north shore of the Gulf of St. Lawrence, Québec; and - Conduct GPS tracking of nesting adults to inform selection of colony establishment areas and post-nesting dispersal threats.

 The estimated mortality and lost productivity of northern gannets were among the largest estimates for the bird species affected by the DWH oil spill.
 The population of northern gannets in North America had been increasing but has been levelling off since 2010 and nesting success has been relatively poor.
+Additionally, a recent outbreak of highly pathogenic avian influenza has resulted in high mortality.
 All northern gannets in North America nest at six nesting colonies in eastern Canada and spend the non-nesting period in the Gulf and along the U.S. Atlantic coast (Figure 2-4).